petertea96/Peter-Awesome-Website/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
-[comment]: <> (Welcome to this awesome website!
-This is where I will be posting some fun data projects.
-Please stay tuned for things to come...)

 I am a MSc.
-Statistics student under the supervision of [Tim Swartz](http://people.stat.sfu.ca/~tim/) and currently employed as a Data Science co-op at [Aquatic Informatics](https://aquaticinformatics.com/).
+Statistics student under the supervision of [Tim Swartz](http://people.stat.sfu.ca/~tim/) and currently employed part-time as an analyst at the [Canada Revenue Agency](https://www.canada.ca/en/revenue-agency.html) studying `Tax Evasion`.
 I sometimes write tennis blogs hosted on [StatsOnTheT](http://on-the-t.com/).

-In the past, I've held positions as an R consultant at SFU [Research Commons](https://www.lib.sfu.ca/about/branches-depts/rc), a Statistical Genetics researcher under the supervision of [Kelly Burkett](https://mysite.science.uottawa.ca/kburkett/), as well as a Data Scientist at the [Canada Revenue Agency](https://www.canada.ca/en/revenue-agency.html).
+In the past, I've held positions as a Data Science co-op at [Aquatic Informatics](https://aquaticinformatics.com/), an R consultant at SFU [Research Commons](https://www.lib.sfu.ca/about/branches-depts/rc), and as a Statistical Genetics researcher under the supervision of [Kelly Burkett](https://mysite.science.uottawa.ca/kburkett/).